 Blockchain and its potential with IoT Technology

 As IoT applications are by definition distributed, it is only natural that the two will play a role in how devices will communicate directly between each other.
 In fact, the convergence of blockchain and IoT is on the agenda for many companies and there are existing implementations, solutions and initiatives in several areas outside of IoT and financial services too.
-According to IDC, by 2019, 20% of all IoT deployments will have basic levels of blockchain services enabled.

 To illustrate the benefits of blockchain and IoT convergence, IBM gives the example of complex trade lanes and logistics whereby smart contracts can follow (and via blockchain technology register), everything that has happened to individual items and packages.
 Large scale organizations such as SAP and Deloitte have even partnered up participating in its blockchain co-innovation initiative.
 Making the digital ledger system an integrated part of IoT, manufacturing and digital supply chain solutions by way of the SAP Cloud Platform Blockchain service.

 Leveraging blockchain for your IoT data offers new ways to automate business processes among your partners without setting up a complex and expensive centralized IT infrastructure.
 This also adds additional benefits that include audit trails, accountability, new forms of contracts and speed, to name a few.